-The benefits of working out are so huge that you really can’t avoid not to do it.
+The benefits of working out are so massive you really shouldn't avoid doing it.
 The trick is getting started and finding activities you enjoy.
 Learn more.

 Why is exercise important?